jagill/nerd-smalltalk/src/html/timelineOfLife.md

 The _Jurassic Period_ (200 to 150 MYA) was dominated by dinosaurs and other large reptiles, including the famous Stegosaurus and the long-necked Sauropods liked the Brontosaurus.
 The first mammals evolved, but were very small.
-Pangaea broke up, which caused the Jurrasic-Cretaceous extinction.
+Pangaea broke up, which caused the Jurassic-Cretaceous extinction.

 The _Cretaceous Period_ (150 to 65 MYA) had most of the iconic dinosaurs.
 Tyrannosaurus Rex and Triceratops evolved, as did birds and flowers.
 The climate grew steadily